 The imposing house was built in 1859 for Ann Praed and George Parker when they were married.
 The gardens which are rarely open to the public were laid out at a similar time with plantings of newly imported rhododendrons and magnificent trees.
 Seen at their best during May, they are an ideal backdrop for sculpture large and small, from Henry Moore Foundation prize winners to emerging artists.The light rooms make a superb gallery for paintings and indoor sculptures.

 The exhibition takes place annually and is open every day in May.
 Why not come and browse and perhaps buy one of the many pieces created by local, national, and international artists.

-Artists are invited to submit their application for next year's exhibition by the end of September.
-All applications will be considered by the Trustees committee in October and successful artists will be sent a formal invitation to attend, along with an information pack.
-Unsuccessful applications will be advised by email.
-Delamore prides itself on providing thought provoking and fresh art each year and to this end particularly seeks new work and emerging artists.
-More details and an application form can be obtained from David by email: firstname.lastname@example.org
+Delamore prides itself on providing thought provoking and fresh art each year and continues to seek new work and emerging artists.
+More details can be found at Information for Artists and an application form can be obtained from David by email: firstname.lastname@example.org

 A range of home made Soups, freshly cut sandwhiches, teas and Coffees are available in the Old Kitchen Cafe.
 We regret that Dogs and Picnics are not allowed in the formal gardens however visitors are welcome to eat and leave dogs in the ample free parking field.

 Disabled Access.
 Please ask for Disabled parking at the entrance.
 Disabled access is available to the main gallery and most areas of the garden can be reached in a wheel chair.